NextGenX02/iptv-jp/README.md

 Because the relay channel in here is still using original source from the original repo until one of it is down (Replace with my backup source) <br>
 Thank you if you read this until the end! 😊<br>
 # THIS IS A RELAY VERSION (Not Official / Fans relay)
-All channel in the playlist is relay to my private server located in Singapore region<br>
+All channel in the playlist is relay to my private server located in Singapore region.<br>
+Please remember that my server is on **ON DEMAND** mode meaning, my server will fetch the source if someone is open the link in the playlist.<br>
+And my server will terminate the connection to the source if no one is watching that stream.<br>
+Lastly.., the server will cache the data **(For 10 seconds)** before sending back to your client, so it will take a time before the stream can be play by your client.<br>

 ~~If your located in europe or western region please use original server, because this relay server is restricted to asia region only :)<br>~~
 Of course please support the original owner of this project (you can find more below)